OpenBMB/MiniCPM-V/README.md

 ##### General Speech Conversation with Configurable Voices

 A general usage scenario of MiniCPM-o 2.6 is role-playing a specific character based on the audio prompt.
 It will mimic the voice of the character to some extent and act like the character in text, including language style.
-In this mode, MiniCPM-o-2.6 will sounds **more natural and human-like**.
+In this mode, MiniCPM-o 2.6 will sounds **more natural and human-like**.
 Self-defined audio prompts can be used to customize the voice of the character in an end-to-end manner.

 <details> <summary>Click to view the Python code for enabling MiniCPM-o 2.6 to interact with you in a specified voice.</summary>